evangelosgolias/athina/README.md

 If you don't know where the folders are, choose Menubar > Help > Show Igor Pro User Files in Igor Pro.

-_CAUTION: When you update you should delete the _src_ contents folder before copying the newer version, as filenames might differ in future versions._
+_CAUTION: When you update you should delete the _MAXPEEM_ contents folder before copying the newer version, as filenames might differ in future versions._

 ## Guide